 Who Is Invited?

-With informal invites, one thing on your mind may be who is invited.
+In opposite to a formal invitation, one thing on your mind may be who is invited.
 That can be tricky, and you never want to assume.
 Is the invite just for you?
 Does it include your significant other?
 Are children welcome?

 If the person knows you well enough to invite you to the event, then you should feel comfortable asking them if the details aren’t shared.